Ten Attractions in Turin

-To discover the top 10 attractions in Turin, you can, of course, buy yourself a travel guide book or look them up online.
+To discover attractions in Turin and points of interest you can, of course, buy yourself a travel guide book or look them up online.
 It’s also a matter of opinion as to which are the top 10 attractions in Turin.
 We’re not going to list the most common attractions.
 Instead, Raushania, a young Russian and now local of Turin, will share her favorites…

 “When I first arrived to Turin in 2013 to study Italian at L’Italiano Porticando, I indeed visited all the attractions recommended by many travel guides.
 But, if you ask me now, I would say that Turin has so many places not immediately evident to a first time visitor to Turin which deserve more than just a glimpse.
 Here are my personal must-see top 10 attractions in Turin”: